 Guild also has a conflict of interest in obtaining mixed use product and services and allocating the cost of the product or service between commission dollars and Guild's own funds.
-Guild believes that the allocation of hard dollars paid by Guild and soft dollars paid from brokerage commissions in connection with mixed use products and services is fair (soft dollars are used to pay 75% of the cost of Advent Software's Black Diamond Wealth Platform as previously discussed).
+Guild believes that the allocation of hard dollars paid by Guild and soft dollars paid from brokerage commissions in connection with mixed use products and services is fair.

-In some cases, brokers used by Guild also recommend Guild's investment management services.
+Brokers used by Guild may also recommend Guild's investment management services.
 There is a conflict of interest inherent in an arrangement where brokers used by Guild recommend its services to potential clients.
-The arrangement creates an incentive for Guild to engage in trading activities in the client's account through that broker as a possible inducement to the brokerage firm to refer additional business to Guild.

-As an example, RBC Wealth Management brokers have referred investment management clients to Guild.
-Guild may allocate a portion of the brokerage commissions paid by such referred accounts to RBC Wealth Management, provided that RBC Wealth Management's trading meets Guild's execution criteria and can offer substantially the same significant brokerage discounts that are offered by other brokers Guild utilizes.
+The arrangement creates an incentive for Guild to engage in trading activities through that broker as a possible inducement to the brokerage firm to refer additional business to Guild.
+Guild may allocate a portion of the brokerage commissions paid to referring brokers as long as the brokerage firm's trading meets Guild's execution criteria and can offer substantially the same significant brokerage discounts that are offered by other brokers Guild utilizes.
 In this regard, Guild recognizes its fiduciary obligation to its clients to engage in trading and investment activities in the clients' best interests.